Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Methodology

-\textbf{Agent Permutation Equivariance Output Layer}.
-Similarly, to keep the whole network permutation equivariance, the submodular weights and bias of the agent-related actions in the output layer, e.g., $\mathcal{A}_i^\text{attack}$ of SMAC, are also generated by a hypernetwork.
-As mentioned above, the input $x_i$ and output $W_i$ of the hypernetwork always correspond one-to-one, so the input order change will result in the same output order change, thus achieving permutation equivariance.
+By utilizing hypernetworks, the input $o_i[j]$ and the weight matrix $\mathcal{W}_\text{out}[j]$ directly correspond one-to-one.
+The input order change will result in the same output order change, thus achieving PE.
+See Fig.\ref{Figure:api-hyper} for the whole architecture of HPN.

-Finally, we emphasize that both API-DPN and API-HPN are general designs and can be easily integrated into existing MARL algorithms to boost the learning speed as well as the converged performance.
-All parameters of API-DPN and API-HPN are simply trained end-to-end with backpropagation according to the corresponding RL loss function.
+In this section, when describing our methods, we represent module $A$ and module $D$ as networks with only one layer, but the idea of DPN and HPN can be easily extended to multiple layers.
+Besides, both DPN and HPN are general designs and can be easily integrated into existing MARL algorithms to boost their performance.
+All parameters of DPN and HPN are trained end-to-end with backpropagation according to the underlying RL loss function.